jrdavismaine/wdio-v5-upgrade-helper-service/README.md

 # wdio-v5-upgrade-helper-service
 This plugin will allow developers to upgrade to WebdriverIO versions 5 and 6 without having to change all of the renamed v4 commands in their codebase.

-Note this plugin works best with WebdriverIO version 5.7.0 or greater.
+Note this plugin works best with WebdriverIO version ^5.7.*.
 Please upgrade to the latest version of [webdriverio](https://github.com/webdriverio/webdriverio) if you have not done so already.

 # Install via npm
 ```